Learn@Illinois Moodle - Workshop Activity

 - Why aren't the grades in the gradebook yet?

-The grades are never there by default.
+It is only when the workshop is closed that the grades will appear in the gradebook.
 First, make sure that you are in the "Grading evaluation phase" and click the orange "Re-calculate grades" button.
 You may select various options under "Comparison of assessments" to make the grades higher or lower.
 For the highest grades choose "very lax" and for the lowest grades choose "very strict".
 Edit any other grades that need adjusting.
-Finally, click on the light bulb icon to close the workshop.
-It is only when the workshop is closed that the grades will appear in the gradebook.
+Finally, click on the empty blue circle icon to close the workshop.

 - Use clear descriptions of activity in the description field including: